 CHAPTER 23

-EMISSION STANDARDS FOR CONTAMINANTS
+AIR EMISSION STANDARDS

 567—23.1(455B) Emission standards.

 23.1(1) In general.
 The federal standards of performance for new stationary sources (new source performance standards) shall be applicable as specified in subrule 23.1(2).
 The federal standards for hazardous air pollutants (national emission standards for hazardous air pollutants) shall be applicable as specified in subrule 23.1(3).
 The federal standards for hazardous air pollutants for source categories (national emission standards for hazardous air pollutants for source categories) shall be applicable as specified in subrule 23.1(4).
 The federal emission guidelines (emission guidelines) shall be applicable as specified in subrule 23.1(5).
 Compliance with emission standards specified elsewhere in this chapter shall be in accordance with 567—Chapter 21.